amirsabahi/mariadb-backup-restore-shell-scripts/README.md

 To create an incremental backup, the script uses the mariabackup command, passing in the username, password, and the directories for the backup and the incremental base.

+##mysql_backup.sh
+To use this script, save it to a file (e.g., backup_mysql.sh) and make it executable (chmod +x backup_mysql.sh).
+Then, run the script and follow the prompts to enter the database credentials, backup file name, and backup destination directory.
+To compress the backup file, add the -c flag when running the script.
+For example: ./backup_mysql.sh -c